Behavioral Sink: The Overpopulation Experiments Of John B. Calhoun

-The study, when completed, confirmed Dr. Calhoun’s existing hypothesis: Overpopulation spawns a breakdown in social functions.
+When the study was completed, it confirmed Dr. Calhoun’s existing hypothesis: Overpopulation spawns a breakdown in social functions.
 That is, overpopulation inevitably leads to extinction.

 Though wildly controversial when first made public, Calhoun’s theory has raised concern over the years that the social breakdown of Universe 25 could ultimately serve as a metaphor for the trajectory of the human race.

-Consequently, the “rodent utopia project” has been a subject of interest among architects, city planning councils and government agencies around the world.
+Consequently, the “rodent utopia project” has been a subject of interest among architects, city planning councils and government agencies ever since.